 - HDR 10: HDR 10 is an open standard and currently the most popular HDR format on the market.
 It supports 10-bit color and 1,000 nits.
 It uses static metadata at the start of a movie to tell the receiver and your TV that the video content is encoded using HDR.

 - HLG (Hybrid-Log Gamma): HLG (Hybrid-Log Gamma) is primarily designed for live video feed and over-the-air broadcasts.
 It uses no pre-encoded metadata and is backwards compatible with SDR.
 HLG's native compatibility allows much of today's existing SDR infrastructure to be re-used for HDR in the future.

 - Dolby Vision: Unlike HDR 10 which contains static metadata and HLG which uses not metadata, Dolby Vision adjusts brightness, color, and contrast automatically for each scene.
 Dynamic metadata carries information that maps every image to your TV's display capabilities, so you see more of what the content creator intended.

 Note: Use a premium high-speed 18Gbps HDMI cable for the best 4K/HDR performance.

-Other HDMI Features: Other HDMI features of the Sony STR-DH790 receiver include 3D video, HDMI Standby Pass-Through, A/V Sync, and ARC.
+Other HDMI Features: Other HDMI features of the Sony STR-DH790 receiver include 3D video, HDMI Standby Pass-Through, and A/V Sync.